near/nearcore/docs/misc/database.md

 - Contract deployments happen with `Column = 0x01`
 - `AdditionalInfo` is the account id for which the contract is being deployed
 - The key value contains the contract code alongside other pieces of data.
 It is possible to extract the contract code by removing everything until the wasm magic number, 0061736D01000000
-- As such, it is possible to dump all the contracts that were ever deployed on-chain using this command:
+- As such, it is possible to dump all the contracts that were ever deployed on-chain using this command on an archival node:
   ```
   ldb --db=~/.near/data scan --column_family=col35 --hex | \
       grep -E '^0x.{64}01' | \